Conservative State Value Estimation for Offline Reinforcement Learning: Conclusions

-In this paper, we propose a new approach for offline RL based on conservative value estimation on states and discussed how the theoretical results could lead to new RL algorithms.
-In particular, we develop a practical actor-critic algorithm, in which the critic achieves conservative state value estimation by incorporating the penalty of the model predictive next-states into Bellman iterations, and the actor does the advantage weighted policy updates enhanced via model-based state exploration.
-Experimental evaluation shows that our method performs better than alternative methods based on conservative Q-function estimation and is competitive among the SOTA methods, confirming our theoretical analysis well.
-Moving forward, we hope to explore the design of more powerful algorithms based on conservative state value estimation.
+In this paper, we propose \code, a new approach for offline RL based on conservative value estimation on states.
+We demonstrated how its theoretical results can lead to more effective algorithms.
+In particular, we develop a practical actor-critic algorithm, in which the critic achieves conservative state value estimation by incorporating the penalty of the model predictive next-states into Bellman iterations, and the actor does the advantage-weighted policy updates enhanced via model-based state exploration.
+Experimental evaluation shows that our method performs better than alternative methods based on conservative Q-function estimation and is competitive among the SOTA methods, thereby validating our theoretical analysis.
+Moving forward, we aim to delve deeper into designing more powerful algorithms grounded in conservative state value estimation.